Niels3RT/PolyPlay_MiSTer/README.md

 ## The MiSTer Core

 There is a lot of guesswork going on (clocks, video).
-But its playable.
+Tested on HDMI output only, analog video hopefully soon.

 First button is fire, second button coin.